-I do not believe this one argument settles the entire justification debate, but it does present a serious conundrum, and at least takes Romans 2 away from the Catholic apologists.
+I do not believe this one argument settles the entire Justification debate, but it does present a serious conundrum, and at least takes Romans 2 away from the Roman Catholic apologists.
 They can no longer claim this verse as their own.

-As an example of this, Robert Sungenis believes this verse supported his position so much so that he actually criticized his debate opponent, as well as other protestant literature on justification for never even addressing Romans 2: 13.
-That is inconsistent, as Romans 2 is teaching in direct contradiction to his own position!
+As an example of this, Robert Sungenis believes this verse supported his position so much so that he actually criticized his debate opponent, as well as other Protestant literature on Justification for never even addressing Romans 2:13.
+That is inconsistent, as Romans 2 is teaching directly contrary to his own position!
 Namely, that the Mosaic Law can in fact justify us.

 Additional Arguments Against

 There are additional arguments I would levy against the Roman Catholic notion that Paul only condemns the use of the Mosaic Law to justify.

 First and foremost, the Mosaic Law was perfect and altogether righteous.
 It was the holy Law of God.
 How is it then any other Law could justify us?
 The Mosaic Law is as God-breathed and holy as it gets.
 Why is superior to these other works Rome requires of men to be justified that make those works able to justify us over God’s holy Law revealed through Moses?